ROSUVASTATIN- rosuvastatin calcium tablet, film coated

 HeFH in Pediatric Patients

-In a double-blind, randomized, multicenter, placebo-controlled, 12-week study, 176 (97 male and 79 female) children and adolescents with heterozygous familial hypercholesterolemia were randomized to rosuvastatin 5 mg, 10 mg or 20 mg or placebo daily.
+In a double-blind, randomized, multicenter, placebo-controlled, 12-week study, 176 (97 male and 79 female) pediatric patients with HeFH were randomized to rosuvastatin 5 mg, 10 mg or 20 mg or placebo daily.
 Patients ranged in age from 10 to 17 years (median age of 14 years) with approximately 30% of the patients 10 to 13 years and approximately 17%, 18%, 40%, and 25% at Tanner stages II, III, IV, and V, respectively.
-Females were at least 1 year postmenarche.
+Females were at least 1-year postmenarche.
 Mean LDL-C at baseline was 233 mg/dL (range of 129 to 399).
-The 12-week double-blind phase was followed by a 40 week open label dose-titration phase, where all patients (n=173) received 5 mg, 10 mg or 20 mg rosuvastatin daily.
+The 12-week double-blind phase was followed by a 40-week open-label dose-titration phase, where all patients (n=173) received 5 mg, 10 mg or 20 mg rosuvastatin daily.

 Rosuvastatin significantly reduced LDL-C (primary end point), total cholesterol and ApoB levels at each dose compared to placebo.
 Results are shown in Table 13 below.

-Table 13: Lipid-Modifying Effects of Rosuvastatin Tablets in Pediatric Patients 10 to 17 years of Age with Heterozygous Familial Hypercholesterolemia (Least-Squares Mean Percent Change from Baseline To Week 12)
+Table 13: Lipid-Modifying Effects of Rosuvastatin Tablets in Pediatric Patients 10 to 17 years of Age with HeFH (Least-Squares Mean Percent Change from Baseline To Week 12)

 Dose (mg)NLDL-CHDL-CTotal-CTG1ApoB